-🌻 Le Jardin des Cimes is a truly 🌷 magical garden at altitude, with breathtaking views of 🏔 the Mont-Blanc massif.
+🌻 Le Jardin des Cimes is a truly 🌷 magical alpine garden, with breathtaking views of 🏔 the Mont-Blanc massif.

 🌻 Le Jardin des Cimes (“ Garden of the Summits ”) has revitalised the area of Plateau d’Assy; not only are the gardens and ☕️ café a delight for locals and tourists alike, but jobs have been created and there are plenty of activities and 🌲 workshops on offer for families and schools, as well as plentiful🎵cultural and mindful activities for adults.

-These very special gardens have captured our imagination on each of our visits and our children are always eager to show it off to our visitors; 🌻 Le Jardin des Cimes never loses its charm and each season brings new surprises!
-On offer are:
+These very special gardens have captured our imagination on each of our visits and our children are always eager to show them off to our visitors! 🌻 Le Jardin des Cimes never loses its charm and each season brings new surprises!

-- ☕️ the café & restaurant – bio and local food / now servin poka and buddha bowl;
+- ☕️ the café & restaurant – bio and local food (now serving poke and buddha bowls);

 - 📚 the (newly expanded) bookshop;

-- and special events during the summer months (🧘♂️ yoga, tai chi,🍷 Friday apéros, 🎵 concerts . . . );
+- and special events during the summer months (🧘♂️ yoga, tai chi,🍷 Friday apéros, 📚 literary events, 🎵 concerts . . . );